cloudposse-terraform-components/aws-github-oidc-provider/src/README.md

 # Component: `github-oidc-provider`

-This component is responsible for authorizing the GitHub OIDC provider as an Identity provider for an AWS account.
-It is meant to be used in concert with `aws-teams` and `aws-team-roles` and/or with `github-actions-iam-role.mixin.tf`
+This component authorizes the GitHub OIDC provider as an identity provider for an AWS account.
+It is intended to be used with `aws-teams`, `aws-team-roles`, and/or `github-actions-iam-role.mixin.tf`.
 ## Usage

 **Stack Level**: Global